paulbrodersen/netgraph/README.md

 ## Documentation

-The documentation of the full API, as well as numerous code examples can be found on [ReadTheDocs](https://netgraph.readthedocs.io/en/latest/index.html).
+Numerous tutorials, code examples, and a complete documentation of the API can be found on [ReadTheDocs](https://netgraph.readthedocs.io/en/latest/index.html).

 ## Quickstart